 To know how to care for Bromeliads, click here!

 You can enhance the air quality of your bedroom by growing a jade plant as it can clean harmful VOCs such as acetone, benzene, formaldehyde, and toluene.
 Besides that, the jade plant can thrive on neglect for several days in low light conditions.

 Check out Scientifically proven Jade Plant benefits here!

 Zamioculcas zamiifolia is a versatile houseplant that is approved by NASA Clean Air Study in removing air pollutants such as toluene, CO2, and xylene from the air.
 Also, the ZZ plant is drought-resistant and needs to be watered once every 3-4 weeks.
 This quality makes it ideal for bedrooms.

 To know more about proven ZZ Plant benefits, click here!

 Sansevieria trifasciata is succulent, which is a perfect choice for your bedroom as it is one of the best low-maintenance indoor plants that thrive on neglect.
 And, not to mention the fact it decreases the CO2 level at night and makes the air fresher to breathe while you are sleeping.

 Check out proven Snake Plant benefits here!

 5. Aloe Vera

 Aloe barbadensis is America’s most favorite houseplant.
-It does not just help in keeping the CO2 levels low in rooms in the night time by absorbing it but also have countless medicinal and cosmetic uses as well!
+It does not just help in keeping the CO2 levels low in rooms in the nighttime by absorbing it but also has countless medicinal and cosmetic uses as well!
 Learn how to grow an aloe vera plant here.